First Data’s UK Branch

 Some Reviews Are Not Reliable

-Paymentsense currently has an 4 out of 5 rating based off of 4,583 reviews on Trustpilot.co.uk, a customer review website.
-Despite that rating, 11% of those reviews, an excess of 450, give the company 1 out of 5.
+Paymentsense currently has a 4 out of 5 rating based on 5,208 reviews on Trustpilot.co.uk, a customer review website.
+Despite that rating, 12% of those reviews, an excess of 600, give the company 1 or 2 out of 5 stars.
 This figure is not especially meaningful, though, given the fact that Trustpilot allows businesses to pay a fee in order to exert some control over their profiles.
 A survey of available Paymentsense reviews on Trustpilot reveals that at least some reviews have been flagged for review by Paymentsense and are currently unavailable.
 The company’s ability to report comments and subject them to review greatly reduces the credibility of this profile in our opinion, and we are not inclined to lend much credence to the company’s rating.

 Mixed Reviews From Business Owners